PNguyen-Tech/Cybersecurity/05 - GRC/Readme.md

 ### 🌐 [Live-Projects/](./Live-Projects/)
 GRC reports for active technical deployments.
+* **SOC 2 Type 2 Report:** A professional GRC report for a site built with Azure Static Web Apps and GitHub Actions.
+(Work in Progress)
 * **SNHS Website Audit:** A professional GRC report for a site built with Azure Static Web Apps and GitHub Actions.
 (Work in Progress)

 ---